Travel to Cook Islands

 Flying to Cook Islands

-The Cook Islands are served by Air New Zealand (NZ) (www.airnewzealand.com), which offers regular flights from New Zealand and Los Angeles.
-Pacific Blue (www.flypacificblue.com) has flights from Auckland twice a week, and both airlines offer frequent connections from Australia.
-For details, contact the Cook Islands Tourism Corporation (see Contact Addresses).
+The Cook Islands are served by Air New Zealand (www.airnewzealand.com), which offers regular flights from New Zealand and Los Angeles.
+Virgin Australia (www.virginaustralia.com) also flies from Auckland, and both airlines offer frequent connections from Australia.

 Getting to Cook Islands by boat

 It is possible to moor yachts at Avatiu Harbour although space is very limited.
-For maritime matters, contact the Harbour Master, Ports Authority, PO Box 84, Rarotonga, Cook Islands (tel: 28814).
+For maritime matters, contact the Harbour Master, Ports Authority, PO Box 84, Rarotonga, Cook Islands.
+See www.ports.co.ck for more information.